 Incredibly, the gem was the first victory of Cinnella's professional career, which had begun just a month earlier after the right-hander was drafted by Baltimore in the fourth round out of Seton Hall University.
 But, as if tossing a no-no for his first career victory weren't enough, Cinnella followed the performance up 10 days later by throwing another no-hitter, this one against the Auburn Astros, for his second career win.

 Cinnella is the only pitcher in the 68-year history of the New York-Penn League to toss two no-hitters in one season.
 During a nearly decade-long career, he never reached the heights one might have expected after witnessing that 10-day stretch in 1986.
-But Cinnella remains among the NY-P League's most celebrated players ever, and his accomplishments for the Newark Orioles are still talked about today.
+But Cinnella remains among the New-York Penn's most celebrated players ever, and his accomplishments for the Newark Orioles are still talked about today.

 "After the first no-hitter, I got the telegram from Hank Peters, who was Baltimore's vice president of player personnel," Cinnella said.
 "It says that no-hitters are always special but against the Yankees, it's something else.
 The fans in Baltimore don't mind if we finish second as long as we beat the Yankees."